tytydraco/yessleep/out/The_Yardman.md

 It was a strange phenomenon.

-Joe replied: Thanks Oscar, we will pass for the moment.
+Charles replied: Thanks Oscar, we will pass for the moment.
 I am looking forward to doing it myself when I get back next week.
 Thanks.

 Okie doke.
 I responded.